aimms/how-to/Articles/310/310-incident-handling-for-organizations.rst

 The ``GuardServerSession`` library, with prefix ``gss``, is designed, amongst others, to work with session histories.
 This library provides the following methods:

-The following four articles describe how to modify your application to make of the ``GuardServerSession`` library.
+The following four articles describe how to modify your application to utilize the ``GuardServerSession`` library.

 #.  :doc:`Integration instructions<../310/310-integrate-gss-server-job>`:  to integrate the ``GuardServerSession`` library with your application, in particular how to adapt the delegation to server session.